Dr. A -- Helping Students To Think With No Box

 In a period of 10 years, Dr. A has taught a number of college courses at the bachelors, master and doctoral levels, which is a disproportional number of classes for any college professor to teach in this time period.
 He has graciously accepted constant assignment overload to help his departments.
 He is currently teaching DIGM 365 — Innovation And Social Media, COMM 354 — Intercultural Communication, COMM 250 — Basics of Digital Photography, COMM 270 — Web Design, COMM 331 — Photojournalism, and COMM 300 — Research Methods at Lee University’s Department of Communication Arts.
 Keeping up with the market and what companies are really looking for drives his classroom experience so that students may have an edge up and stand out for potential employers.
 Dr. A is the Students’ Professor.

 Dr. Almeida is a college professor who cares and is constantly interacting with students in order to better serve and find the best in them.
 It isn’t atypical for him to stop in the middle of the hallway and start speaking with students, literally.
 He takes this approach in order to expose students to his personality outside the classroom, which he believes is one of the most important things students should know in a university — that professors have a life and personality outside the classroom.

 Dr. A is a good department citizen who celebrates his colleague’s victories and is often seen on campus speaking with professors from different departments.
 He finds enjoyment in collaborating with peers and seeing his institutions succeed.
-Always smiling and with a positive attitude, Dr. A is truly an unique kind of college professor who celebrates the success of others and is always ready to assist his colleagues in his department even with no notice.
+Always smiling and with a positive attitude, Dr. A is truly a unique kind of college professor who celebrates the success of others and is always ready to assist his colleagues in his department even with no notice.